LeinahI/NoirceurCouture/README.md

 - ✅ Admin can accept and reject user account deletion request.

 Buyer Role
-- Buyer can have multiple addresses and set which is default address.
+- ✅ Buyer can have multiple addresses and set which is default address.
 - ✅ Buyer can request account deletion.
 - Buyer have now notification tab that can see order and Noirceur Couture Updates.
 - Buyer can rate products.
 - ✅ Can cancel order when the order are preparing to ship.
 - ✅ Can set the order status to Delivered.
-- ✅ Can change addreess on checkout page.

 Seller Role
 - ✅ Seller can set their status on vacation that the buyer cannot add to card and confirm checkout.